-&lt;sup>13 Banker's acceptance is a bill of exchange or time draft drawn on and accepted by a bank.
-The bill of exchange itself is a two-name paper, the drawer and the drawee.
+11 A banker's acceptance is a bill of exchange or time draft drawn on and accepted by a bank.
+The bill of exchange itself is a two-name paper (the drawer and the drawee).

-&lt;sup>14 A negotiable claim issued by a bank in return for a term deposit.
+12 A certificate of deposit is a negotiable claim issued by a bank in return for a term deposit.

-&lt;sup>15 An unsecured note issued by companies for borrowing (typically on a short-term basis).
+13 A commercial paper is an unsecured note issued by companies for borrowing (typically in the short term).